 - May only prevent additional deterioration.

-- Even in those studies with symptomatic improvement, there were no MRI changes.
+- Even in studies that showed symptomatic improvement, there were no MRI changes.

 - Decreased pain scores 75-78% at 6 months.